pnpm/pnpm/packages/pnpm/README.md

 npx pnpm add -g pnpm
 ```

-Once you first installed pnpm, you can upgrade it using pnpm:
+Once you have installed pnpm, you can upgrade it using pnpm:

 ```
 pnpm add -g pnpm